 But having data persist is really useful.
 That’s where volumes come in.
 When starting a Docker container, you can specify that certain directories are mount points for either local directories (of the host machine), or for volumes.
 Data written to host-mounted directories is straightforward to understand (as you know where it is), volumes are for having persistent or shared data, but you don’t have to know anything about the host when using them.
 You can create a volume, Docker makes sure that it’s there and saved somewhere on the host system.

 When a container exits, the volumes it was using stick around.
 So if you start a second container, telling it to use the same volumes, it will have all the data of the previous one.
 You can manage containers using Docker commands (to remove them for example).
-Docker compose makes dealing with volumes even easier.
+Docker-compose makes dealing with volumes even easier.

 Wait, there are disadvantages?

 Applications with different operating system requirements cannot be hosted together on the same Docker Host.
 For example, let’s say we have 4 different applications, out of which 3 applications require a Linux-based operating system and the other application requires a Windows-based operating system.
-In such a scenario, the 3 applications that require Linux-based operating system can be hosted on a single Docker Host, whereas the application that requires a Windows-based operating system needs to be hosted on a different Docker Host.
+In such a scenario, the 3 applications that require a Linux-based operating system can be hosted on a single Docker Host, whereas the application that requires a Windows-based operating system needs to be hosted on a different Docker Host.

 That’s a wrap!

-I have been reading a lot about Docker and practicing a lot.
+I have been reading a lot about Docker and practising a lot.
 Hope you get the gist of why Docker is so important and why every Developer must learn this.
 That’s it for now.
 See you in another blog.